robinyUArizona/AML-Fraud-Detection/README.md

 		newgrp docker
 		```

-6. Configure EC2 as self-hosted runner
+6. Configure EC2 as self-hosted runner in GitHub
 	- Now, Go to GitHub
 ```bash
 	setting > actions > runner > new self hosted runner > choose os (Linux) > then run command one by one